Live Music Booker/Sr. Producer/Fill-in Host

 My whole family is musical and it’s always been a big part of my life.
 Piano, choir, band – I was a total music nerd.
 When I was old enough to listen to the radio and pick my own music I was obsessed with the oldies station.
 My friends and I would tape ourselves pretending to be DJ’s when I was a kid.

-It wasn’t until I moved to Austin in 2001 that I finally pursued radio.
+It wasn’t until I moved to Austin in 2001 that I pursued radio.
 I stumbled onto a radio remote happening at a club on 6th street and asked the DJ how to get a job in radio.
 She gave me a card and that was that.

 What’s your favorite Austin music experience so far?

 The Black Angels in 2006 at the very first Fun Fun Fun Fest.
 It had been an amazing festival, the sun had set and in the middle of “Black Grease” a helicopter flew over.
 It was such perfect timing.
 It sounded like it was part of the show.
-I just knew I had been a part of something really special and felt lucky to be having that experience.
+I just knew I had been a part of something really special and felt lucky to be have that experience.

 Why public rather than commercial radio?